-If you ever worked with a text processor you should be familiar of "Tabs".
-When you press the Tab (Tabulator) key the cursor is displaced to the next tab stop; this is particularly useful when you need to organize content in a document.
-This Quick Tip is an introduction to working with Tabs in InDesign and is perfect for beginners.
+If you've ever worked with a text processor, you're probably familiar with tabs.
+When you press the Tab (Tabulator) key, the cursor is displaced to the next tab stop; this is particularly useful when you need to organize content in a document.

 You should be able to see the following in your workspace:

-The palette units will be the same as the documents, in this case millimeters (mm).
-Suppose you want to change the document units while working on your file or just change it momentarily, you can do so by going to InDesign > Preferences > Units & Increments.
+The panel units will be the same as the document's, in this case inches (in).
+If you want to change the document units while working on your file or just change it momentarily, you can do so by going to InDesign > Preferences > Units & Increments.
 Change the Ruler Units Horizontal and Vertical dropdown to Inches.
 The Tabs panel should automatically show the new unit.

-The following picture shows a brief explanation of the palettes options and parts.
-I will explain each of these in the following Quick Tip.
+The following picture shows a brief explanation of the InDesign tab settings.
+I will explain each of these in the following steps.

-Create a text frame using the Type Tool (T), and take a look at the Tabs palette; the width of the frame is measured and shows the available workspace for inserting tabs.
-If you change the frame size this workspace is updated automatically.
-Obviously if the frame is compressed and compromises the content, these will be displaced down and require some editing.
+Create a text frame using the Type Tool (T), and take a look at the Tabs panel.
+The width of the frame is measured along the ruler and shows the available workspace for inserting tabs.
+If you change the frame size, this workspace is updated automatically.

-To place a Tab simply click the desired distance on the ruler (in the following picture there are Tabs at 10 and 20 mm); if you want to change its position, select the tab by clicking over it and input a new X value in the first field (A).
-When you select a Tab its background gets highlighted (B).
+To place a tab, simply click the desired distance on the ruler (in the following image, there are tabs at 0.25 and 0.5 in).
+If you want to change its position, select the tab by clicking it and input a new X value in the first field (A).
+When you select a tab, its background is highlighted in blue (B).

-The ruler displayed in the Tab palette measures the distances from the text frame only; not for the whole document.
-For example if you set up a tab at a distance of 10 mm this will be situated at 10mm to the right from the border of the text frame; so if you move the frame its content will maintain all of its properties.
+The ruler displayed in the Tabs panel measures the distances from the text frame only, not for the whole document.
+For example, if you set up a tab at a distance of 10 mm, this will be situated at 10mm to the right of the border of the text frame.
+So if you move the frame, its content will maintain all of its properties.

 - Left Justified (A)